18F/ux-guide/_pages/research/plan.md

 ### Compensating research participants

-GSA can compensate members of the public for participating in user research.
+GSA can compensate members of the public for participating in design research.
 We can not compensate government employees. <strong>We must do research with people who will actually use our services</strong>.
-See the TTS Handbook for specifics on the process we use to [compensate user research participants](https://handbook.tts.gsa.gov/18f/how-18f-works/research-guidelines/#compensating-user-research-participants).
+See the TTS Handbook for specifics on the process we use to [compensate research participants](https://handbook.tts.gsa.gov/18f/how-18f-works/research-guidelines/#compensating-user-research-participants).

 [Section 508 standards](https://www.access-board.gov/ict/) require that our designs are accessible to people with disabilities.
 The best way to make sure our products and services are accessible is to design for these users from the start.
-Include people with disabilities in your user research and usability testing.
+Include people with disabilities in your design research and usability testing.
 To learn more about inclusive design, visit [Accessibility for Teams](https://accessibility.digital.gov/), [18F's Accessibility Guide](https://accessibility.18f.gov/), or the TTS Accessibility guild [#g-accessibility](https://gsa-tts.slack.com/archives/C02BT4H5Q).

 #### Why do we offer compensation?